 The option for the substrate is coconut fiber, soil, peat, and sand.

-Personally, I find the mix of sand or Coconut Fiber Substrate to be the best options for the Halloween Moon Crab setups.
+Personally, I find the mix of sand or Coconut Fiber Substrate to be the best option for the Halloween Moon Crab setups.
 Ideally, it should be topped with a thick layer of moss or leaf litter.

 The substrate should be moistened to sand castle consistency at all times.